 The IJWR publishes research article that is reliable and follows the international standard for scientific research.
 Figures/Images should precisely replicate the original data.
 We may contact the corresponding author and request source data for any figure/image before publication.
-We encourage authors to submit their database used in the research study as supplementary files (appendix) or host database on the authors’ personal or institutional website.
+We encourage authors to submit their databases used in the research study as supplementary files (appendix) or host databases on the author’s personal or institutional websites.

 All articles are permanently available online to the public without restrictions or subscription fees.
 All articles are free to be used, cited and distributed on condition that appropriate acknowledgment is included.
 Authors are the copyright holders of their original contributions.
 The published article is simultaneously licensed under a Creative Commons (CC) Attribution License.
 “A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created” Wikipedia.

 The number of citations is one of the main measurements for author productivity and impact in each field.
 Therefore, authors are encouraged to post their research work online to make their publications available to a larger audience to increase the impact factor and citation levels.